 The ways in which this monument has strengthened democracy are showcased through the lens of historical fact.
 As an international symbol of freedom, with millions of visitors annually, it stands today as a message of our nation’s prominence.
 Yet, it was initially envisioned and sculpted by an immigrant artist, Gutzon Borglum, and funded with the support of US governors and presidents.

 The experiences of hardy females homesteading 160 acres circa early 1900s is the subject of this presentation.
 Adventurous, mostly singles, they braved blizzards, drought, locusts and more to “prove up” a claim for a prairie kingdom of their own.
 Women like the Ammons sisters of Land of the Burnt Thigh fame, and their experiences, are profiled.
 Q: Who are the homestead women of today?

 Peter Norbeck: From the Prairie to the Mountain

 Reflections on the profile of this important South Dakota politician who was behind so much major development in our state, e.g., Mount Rushmore National Memorial, Custer State Park, and more.
 From the personal memoirs of Lydia Norbeck and other resources, learn the beginnings of SD Governor Peter Norbeck’s immigrant family and his career path to Washington D.C.
 Q: Would Norbeck’s “American Dream” life still be possible today?

 Bookslingers of the West

-The lives of some who established community and culture in the Wild West through local libraries is featured.
-From Deadwood-Lead and the Homestake Mine Hearst dynasty, to Jos. and Alice Gossage and the beginnings of the Rapid City Journal, it is a tour around the early 1900s Hills communities and the important “slingers” of the day.
+The lives of some who established community and culture in the Wild West of Dakota territory through local libraries is featured.
+From Deadwood-Lead and the Homestake Mine Hearst dynasty, to Jos. and Alice Gossage and the beginnings of the Rapid City Journal, it is a tour around the early 1900s Black Hills communities and the important “slingers” of the day.
 Q: What impact does the local library have on your community today?